Bookermind/KDE_SSH_Config/README.md

 # Attribution #
-Adapted from the brilliant scripts from Jan De Luyck, with thanks Original can be found here: kcore.org/2022/05/18/ssh-passphrases-kde
+Adapted from the brilliant scripts from Jan De Luyck, with thanks.
+Original can be found here: kcore.org/2022/05/18/ssh-passphrases-kde

 # KDE_SSH_Config